 - Culligan bottled water meets or exceeds all federal and state health water regulations.

 - The Food and Drug Administration (FDA) establishes water quality standards for bottled water.

 - The FDA Standards of Quality (SOQs) for bottled water must be as protective of public health as EPA standards (known as Maximum Contaminant Levels) for safe drinking water.

 - The Environmental Protection Agency (EPA) regulates tap water provided by water utilities (EPA standards) to ensure safe drinking water.

 Ozone Filtration vs. Chlorine in Water

 Culligan uses ozone filtration, instead of putting chlorine in water, in the final step of bottled water production.
-Ozone is a form of oxygen (O3 to be exact) that is bubbled through the water just before it goes into a sanitized, clean water bottle.
+Ozone is a form of oxygen, O3 to be exact, that is bubbled through the water just before it goes into a clean and sanitized water bottle.
 Within a few hours, after the water bottle has been filled and capped, the ozone dissipates and converts back to the same oxygen we breathe (O2).

 What is ozone filtration?

 Ozone filtration, also known as ozonation, is the process of putting ozone in water to destroy bacteria.
 Unlike chlorine, ozonation leaves no residual chemicals and does not cause a bad water taste or bad water smell.